YashDahat/Library_App_FrontEnd/README.md

 # Book Rental Application - Front End

-Welcome to the front end repository of the Book Rental Application!
+Welcome to the front-end repository of the Book Rental Application!
 This application allows users to rent books for a 7-day period, integrates with Stripe's payment gateway for secure payments, offers user authentication through Okta IDP for enhanced security, and provides various features to streamline the library management process.

 ## Features